LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Generate metadata for media assets to create full scaleable architecture
   * Can remove PII using redaction
   * Supports automatic language identification for multi-lingual audio

+### Amazon Translate:
+  * Natural and accurate language translation
+  * Allows localization of content (eg applications/websites) for international users, and to easily translate large volumes of text efficiently

 ## Acronyms